Events for 2019

 The Merrimac Preserve is open for fishing, hiking, bird watching, snow shoeing, and other low impact recreational activities.
 Hunting and trapping are allowed on the preserve through a special permit system.
 Following are the activities currently scheduled by Riverland Conservancy or other conservation organizations.

-Saturday, July 14 - Running Fit will hold the “Dances with the Dirt” event.
+Saturday, July 13 – Running Fit will hold the “Dances with Dirt” trail running event.
 This event utilizes some of the trails on the Merrimac Preserve.
 For more information, visit their web page at danceswithdirt.com.

-Saturday, November 3 – The 23rd annual Learn to Hunt for pheasants event will be held at Merrimac Conservation Club and the Merrimac Preserve.
+Saturday, November 2 – The 24th annual Learn to Hunt for pheasants event will be held at Merrimac Conservation Club and the Merrimac Preserve.
 This free, full-day event includes several outdoor and hunter education stations as well as a guided afternoon pheasant hunt.
-See the 2018 Learn to Hunt Pheasants Invitation for more details.
-Contact us at 608-643-6600 to sign-up or for more information.
+Contact us at (608) 643-6600 or email@example.com for more information and to sign up.

 The Lansing Preserve is open to hiking and wildlife viewing year round.